(What's the Story) Morning Glory?: 2014 reissue

 As part of a promotional campaign entitled Chasing the Sun, the album was re-released on 29 September 2014.
 The 3-disc deluxe edition includes remastered versions of the album and its associated b-sides from the four UK singles.
 Bonus content includes 5 demo tracks, and live choices taken from the band's iconic gigs at Earls Court, Knebworth Park and Maine Road.

+2014 reissue disc 1: (What's the Story) Morning Glory?